St John's College, Portsmouth: Co-curricular activities

 The lower, middle and senior Schools offered extra-curricular activities and after-school clubs.
-These include a debating club, orchestra clubs, a sailing club, history club, science club, design and tech club, gaming and astronomy GCSE clubs.
+These included a debating club, orchestra clubs, a sailing club, history club, science club, design and tech club, gaming and astronomy GCSE clubs.
 Some of these clubs could date their history at the college back to the 1920s and 1930s.

 Foreign language trips took place in Europe, and each year the college organised a ski-trip for students.
 The college also had a Duke of Edinburgh Award programme, organising an annual expedition for participating students.